isomerpages/moe-woodgrovesec/_our-partners/School Safety and Traffic Management.md

 for lightning alert is being lifted:&nbsp;&nbsp;</p>
 <p>&nbsp;1.&nbsp;&nbsp;&nbsp;&nbsp; Do not stay in open areas (e.g. school
 field, outdoor fitness area).&nbsp;</p>
-<p>2.&nbsp;&nbsp;&nbsp;&nbsp; Take shelter under safe structures such as
+<p>2.&nbsp;&nbsp;&nbsp;&nbsp;Take shelter under safe structures such as any
-any large building blocks in the school.&nbsp;&nbsp;</p>
+large building blocks in the school.&nbsp;&nbsp;</p>
-<p>3.&nbsp;&nbsp;&nbsp;&nbsp; Do not take shelter in partially sheltered
+<p>3.&nbsp;&nbsp;&nbsp;&nbsp;Do not take shelter in partially sheltered structures
-structures such as wooden huts/ sheds and tents in the open areas.&nbsp;</p>
+such as wooden huts/ sheds and tents in the open areas.&nbsp;</p>
 <p>4.&nbsp;&nbsp;&nbsp;&nbsp; Do not stand under tall trees or lamp/telephone
 poles.&nbsp;</p>
 <p>5.&nbsp;&nbsp;&nbsp;&nbsp; Stay off bicycles.&nbsp;</p>
 <p>&nbsp;As lightning activities are possible during a bright and sunny day,
 students are to look out for the lightning warning light siren before stepping outdoors, especially the parade square.&nbsp;&nbsp;</p>
-<p>&nbsp;As a safety measure, the school has put up signages at locations
+<p>As a safety measure, the school has put up signages at locations around
-around the parade square to warn students of lightning warning.&nbsp;</p>
+the parade square to warn students of lightning warning.&nbsp;</p>
-<p>&nbsp;While in school, students should use covered walkways and/or walk
+<p>While in school, students should use covered walkways and/or walk under
-under any large building blocks in the school.&nbsp;</p>
+any large building blocks in the school.&nbsp;</p>
 <p>&nbsp;</p>
 <p></p>